In Hope Stories

 Hannah tells her story…

-I began having seizures in August 2020 and there was no real pattern to them.
+I began having seizures in August 2020, aged 38, and there was no real pattern to them.
 My breathing changed and it felt like I wanted to cough, if I tried to speak nothing came out; it was just a murmur.
 The first time it happened I was at home doing an online exercise class so I sat down and let it pass.
 As they became more frequent, I tried to say the words: ‘I don’t like it’ out loud but every time I couldn’t get the words out.

 On 6 October I was sitting with a student physio at work, about to write something but I couldn’t move my hand and then my eyes rolled to the back of my head as I had a seizure.
 This was the first time it had happened around people.
 Even after this happened, I still drove myself home, knowing I needed to do something about it.